 From June until October/November, white-beaked dolphins and minke whales follow the shoals of North Sea mackerel and herring swimming south from the Arctic and make a spectacular sight.

-Both common and grey seal colonies are thriving beneath the cliffs at Ravenscar too.
+Both common and grey seal colonies are thriving beneath the cliffs along the North York Moors' coast too.
 You've a very good chance of seeing common seal pups in June and July, while grey seals come ashore to pup in November.
 Please take care not to disturb these colonies.
 If you see a seal on a beach, don't get too close and dogs should not be taken near them as they can frighten them.
 Please check tide times too and leave before high tide approaches.
-The best way to observe the seals is to join a boat trip from Whitby.
+The best and safest way to observe the seals is to join a boat trip from Whitby.

 Close by are the 122m chalk cliffs around the Flamborough and Filey coast, home to the largest mainland seabird colony in the UK, where you're nearly 100% guaranteed to see gannets, puffins, kittiwakes and razorbills during the breeding season at the RSPB reserve at Bempton and Yorkshire Wildlife Trust reserve at Flamborough.
 From April to August more than 400,000 birds bring the cliffs alive and the skies are filled with puffins, gannets and guillemots.
 Join a gannet and puffin cruise on the Yorkshire Belle on weekends from May to July.

 You'll see lots of marine wildlife too by simply foraging with a fishing net amongst the many rockpools up and down the coast.
 Try Staithes to Port Mulgrave, Runswick Bay, Whitby and Robin Hood's Bay.
 Who will spot the biggest crab?
 Look for barnacles, limpets, cockles, sea anemones, blennies, butterfish, sea squirts and sea hares.
 There are waders, sea birds and migrant species to spot too.
 Can't tell a barnacle from a limpet or maybe you'd like to learn about edible seaweeds, then don't miss one of Hidden Horizons rock-pooling trips.

 Wild about woods (and moorland)